adrinesouza/variant-effect-predictor-assessment/README.md

-# Variante effect predictor assessment pipeline
+# Variant effect predictor assessment pipeline

 This GitHub repository contains the computational analysis pipeline used in the manuscript "Assessing computational variant effect predictors with a large prospective cohort" (in preparation).